baluamjuri/Spring/SpringCoreTopics.md

 * What is IOC?
   - Dependency lookup - Target class writes logic to search and get dependent class objects from different resources.
 Involves obtaining the required dependencies by querying a central service registry or container. (ctx.getBean(-,-))
   - Dependency injection - Target class pulling and dependent class object from different places.(@Autowired)
-* Advantages of IOC pattern - Loose coupling
+* Advantages of IOC pattern - Loose coupling, Maintains the life cycle of object

 ### Injection
 * setter injection